ChubiMoses/raiser-ink-contract/README.md

 To deploy the contract, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/yourrepository.git`
+1. Clone the repository: `git clone https://github.com/ChubiMoses/raiser-ink-contract.git`
-2. Navigate to the repository: `cd yourrepository`
+2. Navigate to the repository: `cd your repository`
-3. Compile the contract: `cargo build --release`
+3. Compile the contract: `cargo contract build --release`
 4. Deploy the contract: `cargo run --release`

 ## Testing